gconnect/gconnect/README.md

  ### :girl: Brief about me

 Hi, I'm Glory Agatevure.
-I am a Mobile Engineer from Nigeria.
+I am a Blockchain Software Engineer and Technical writer from Nigeria.
 I am the co-founder of AfricInnovate a tech startup in Nigeria :nigeria:.
 I currently work as Mobile and Product Manager at AfricInnovate.

 I am looking to collaborate on any great idea that can be developed with tech.
 I am open to business partnership and collaboration.
 To learn more about me, you can check my personal [website](https://agatevure.com)